 - Share our resources about skin camouflage with your patients.
 This includes a series of video tutorials to help people apply skin camouflage cream or makeup at home.

-- We also continue to offer our wellbeing services – either online or by phone – and have a wide range of self-help guides, so that people with a visible difference and their families can get the help they need.
+- Share our wide range of self-help guides, so that people with a visible difference and their families can get the help they need.
 Please share this dedicated page with your patients, which details the support available to them during the COVID-19 pandemic.

-Follow the link below to register your patient’s interest in our Skin Camouflage Service when it resumes.
+Follow the link below to register your patient’s interest in our Skin Camouflage Service.
 If you have any questions about the service, including its suitability for your patient, please get in touch with the skin camouflage team by emailing [email protected] or calling 0300 012 0276.